anniebabannie/annie-blog/src/content/blog/im-rebuilding-typist-heres-why.md

 Outside of work, I spent much of my free time building Typist, back when it was my current infatuation.
 It was almost a compulsion, how much I was drawn to work on it.
 It was thrilling, and also, it sucked the life out of me.

-I am too fucking old for that shit now.
-I refuse to put all of my joy-eggs in that engineering basket.
-I want to build this app again because I want the thing, but I refuse to get my hopes up, refuse to get so caught up in the future of what it could be that I miss the everyday delights of small progress.
+**I am too fucking old for that shit now.** I refuse to put all of my joy-eggs in that engineering basket.
+I refuse to get my hopes up, refuse to get so caught up in the future of what it _could_ be that I miss the everyday delights of small progress.
 So, in order to protect myself, I am enforcing four rules:

 1. Whatever I build, it must be open-source
 1. Monetization is off-limits
 1. I must document my progress publically
-1. Have fun
+1. Do it for fun

 ## How it's going, and what's different